-When I have no idea what to make for dinner, I usually turn to Shepherd's Pie.
+When I have no idea what to make for dinner, I usually turn to Cottage Pie.
 Honestly, who can pass up a good ol' heaping scoop of it?
 Plus, this dish makes excellent leftovers, so you can easily take it to work for lunch the next day.

 🥘 Ingredients